becauselol/40.305-Project---Elevator-Group-Control/README.md

 Project for 40.305 Adv Topics in Stochastic Modelling Based on Elevator Group Control Problem

+For more information about the project report details, please go to the [wiki](https://github.com/becauselol/40.305-Project---Elevator-Group-Control/wiki)

 ## Installation and running the simulation
 Requires Python >= 3.10
 Create a new virtual environment and activate it: